 Several other programs within BLS produce closely related information.
 The QCEW program

 provides both quarterly and annual estimates of employment by state, county, and detailed

 industry.
-News releases on quarterly county employment and wages and an annual bulletin:
+News releases on quarterly county employment and wages and the annual bulletin also

-The CES program produces monthly estimates of employment, its net change, and earnings by
+The Current Employment Statistics (CES) program produces monthly estimates of employment, its

 The Job Openings and Labor Turnover Survey (JOLTS) program provides monthly measures of

 job openings, as well as employee hires and separations.

 Information in this release will be made available to sensory impaired individuals upon request.

 Voice phone: (202) 691-5200; TDD message referral phone number: 1 (800) 877-8339.